LH-eliza/berry-farm/README.md

 ### Hand Pollination
 - Tools: Small brush or cotton swab
-- Technique: Gently brush center of each flower
+- Technique: Gently brush the center of each flower
 - Timing: Mid-morning when flowers are fully open
 - Frequency: Every 2-3 days during flowering